DrawZeroPoint/RoTools/README.md

 sets the joint states commands down to the robot or the simulator via one or more topics.

-To properly use this, you need to set the joint states getter/setter topics in the launch file like this:
+To properly use this, you need to set the joint states' getter/setter topics in the launch file like this:

 ```